 After UE-to-Network Relay discovery, the Remote UE may decide to establish a PC5 connection with a UE-to-Network Relay.
 The PC5 connection establishment reuses the Direct Communication procedure as described in clause 6.3.3 of TS 23.287, with the following enhancements:

-- The Remote UE determines the PDU session requirements (e.g. S-NSSAI, DNN) and includes the PDU session requirements in the Direct Communication Request message during the PC5 connection establishment procedure.
+- The Remote UE determines the PDU session requirements (e.g. S-NSSAI (together with PLMN ID), DNN, PDU Session Type, SSC mode) and includes the PDU session requirements in the Direct Communication Request message during the PC5 connection establishment procedure.
 How to determine the PDU session requirements is based on, e.g. URSP rules (pre-configured or received from PCF during previous Remote UE registration procedure as step 0 in Figure 6.6.2-1).

-NOTE: The privacy aspects of transporting PDU session parameters using an unsecured PC5 Direct Communication Request message need to be coordinated with SA WG3.
+NOTE 1: The privacy aspects of transporting PDU session parameters using an unsecured PC5 Direct Communication Request message need to be coordinated with SA WG3.

-Editor's note: It's FFS on how to use the PDU session requirements at UE-to-Network Relay for the purpose of associating a PDU Session and how the UE-to-Network Relay to handle the case that the PDU session requirements cannot be satisfied.

-Editor's note: When the Remote UE and UE-to-Network Relay receive 5G ProSe Remote UE Authorization policy/parameters and URSP from different HPLMN, whether and how these PDU Session requirements received by the UE-to-Network Relay can be understood by it is FFS.
-In this case, whether the PDU Session requirements will be considered by UE-to-Network Relay is FFS.
+Editor's Note: Whether all or a subset of S-NSSAI (together with PLMN ID), DNN, PDU Session Type, SSC mode is included in the PDU session requirements and how to configure the UE-to-Network Relay to understand the S-NSSAI (together with PLMN ID) FFS.

 - Upon receiving a Direct Communication Request message, the UE-to-Network Relay may decide to establish a new PDU session or modify an existing one for the traffic of the Remote UE, based on the PDU session requirements received from the Remote UE.
+For example, if the UE-to-Network Relay receives PDU session requirements (DNN-A) and there is an existing PDU session with DNN-A, the UE-to-Network Relay may associate the Direct Communication Request to the existing PDU session.

+NOTE 2: It’s up to implementation if the UE-to-Network Relay uses default PDU session parameters or rejects the Direct Communication Request when the PDU session requirements cannot be satisfied or understood.